-The Lyngbakur is the largest of all the illhveli, and indeed one of the largest legendary creatures of the Arctic and Northern Seas.
-In Icelandic folklore only the Hafgua is said to be bigger than the Lyngbakur.
+The Lyngbakur is the largest of all the illhveli, and indeed one of the largest creatures in the sea.
+In Icelandic lore only the Hafgua is bigger than the Lyngbakur.

 However, despite its enormous size, the lyngbakur is rarely seen, and it does not go out searching for ships to sink the way the smaller illhveli do.
-Most often, the single part of this colossal beast that can be seen over the surface of the water is its back, a large hump covered with a growth of heather or sea-weed.
+Most often, the single part of this colossal beast that can be seen over the surface of the water is its back, a large hum like an island covered with a growth of heather.
 Its eyes, dorsally located, give the impression of circular pools of water.
-From a distance, the lyngbakur surface seems to be black, like volcanic rock, but on closer inspection it reveals a myriad of mossy tones.
-Like all whales, it was a long tail and pectoral fins, which in this case, seem too long and too thin for the rest of its body.
+From a distance, the lyngbakur surface seems to be jet-black, but on closer inspection it reveals a myriad of mossy grey tones.
+Like all whales, it was a long tail and pectoral fins.
+All of them long and too thin for the rest of its body.

 The lyngbakur is a slow swimmer, stopping midway to doze near the surface, disguised from the human as a heather-covered island.
 As mentioned in several Viking stories, it's possible to go right up and land on it without knowing one is walking on a living being, until the whale eventually awakes and dives, and anyone still on it drowns.

 In southern Iceland, a folktale talks of a group of fishermen who stayed two days on the whale’s back before it sunk.
 They only escaped because their little boat was close and could boarded it before the whale submerged.
 One thing that will certainly wake a sleeping lyngbakur is trying to draw water from the pools that are its eyes. o

 The lyngbakur feeds only once every three years, but when it does it engulfs anything in its path; fish, birds, whales and boats alike.